 - Support events and programs that highlight positive skate culture

 Great parks make great communities.
 And, here in the Twin Cities, we have some of the best parks in the nation.
 In fact, the Trust for Public Land currently ranks Minneapolis and St. Paul number 1 and 2 in the nation on its annual ParkScore rating system.
+World class skateparks will make our parks even better.

 A well-designed skatepark provides a safe environment for recreation.
 If constructed properly, a good skatepark should blend into its surrounding park and require little maintenance.
 If constructed to highest quality and standards, skateparks are a high use, high value community investment.